marianmeres/release/README.md

 ## Multiple dirs mode

-With multiple dirs, always the cwd `./package.json` is read as the significant one to be bumped.
+With multiple dirs, always the `{cwd}/package.json` is read as the significant one to be bumped.
 All other dirs (specified via `-d`) are then synced accordingly.

 ```